gddavis21/CarND-Term1-P3-Behavioral-Cloning/writeup_report.md

 ![Original image][image_track1_normal]
 ![Flipped image][image_track1_flipped]

+3. While collecting training images, I generated a histogram of the trained steering angles.
+Not surprisingly, the number of zero-angle samples are clearly over-represented in the data.
+To balance the distribution of training data, I made the training data generator randomly ignore 50% of zero-angle samples.

+![Trained steering angles][image_steering_angle_histogram]

-The augmentation of training data is applied dynamically during training, making for an effectively infinite variation of training samples.
-I found in practice this was an effective means of preventing overfitting the model to the training data.
+The augmentation of training data is applied dynamically during training, resulting in a continuously varied stream of training samples.
+I found in practice this was an effective means of preventing the model from overfitting to the training data.

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...